 The app made an amazing difference to what we were able to record during the covenant monitoring; previously the lists generally included a couple of bird sightings, but that time the list of birds seen or heard shot up to ten species.
 And I’ve recorded 15 species at a time in my own back yard.
 Who knew we had so many neighbours enjoying our property?

-Why not give Merlin or one of these other apps a try for International Dawn Chorus Day on May 7th?
+There are of course other apps that identify birds based on their calls.
+Why not give Merlin or one of them a try for International Dawn Chorus Day on May 7th?
 Apart from being useful monitoring tools, these apps are just plain fun to use, and I’m (finally!) beginning to tie the songs I’m hearing to specific birds.
 Who knows?
 Maybe someday I’ll be able to recognize them without the app, and you will too.

 Share This Post!